 - Required Services for Event Log Importing

-Once data has been imported into your storage, check it out on the Summaries screen.
+Once data has been imported into your storage, check it out on the Analysis screen.

 Event logs can also be quite verbose, and if you drilldown to Individual Records at this stage, you’ll see lots of messages like ‘A handle to an object was requested’ which probably isn’t of any great value from a reporting perspective.
 One way to filter out this noise is by Event ID.

 I’ve discovered that the events that correspond to ‘An attempt was made to access an object’ have the ID 4663.
-(One day I’ll create an alias to map Event IDs to their meaningful description.
-If you come across a good resource I can use for this, let me know!).
 So go to the Event ID summary and drilldown into 4463 to the Individual Records view.

 Once you’re at Individual Records, you can hover over the message field to get details.
 You can also use the find edit box to search for a particular user or file:

-You can export this view To Word Document, HTML, Text or CSV by right-clicking the Individual Records summary and clicking Export.
+You can export this view to Word Document, PDF, HTML, Text or CSV by right-clicking the Individual Records summary and clicking Export.

-To add a column to a report that displays an Event Message:
+For example, to add a table and chart to a report that displays an Event Message: